 Takehara Kagaku Kogyo Co., Ltd joins BuyChemJapan

-Takehara has started promoting their calcium carbonate line on "BuyChem Japan", a B2B online marketplace specializing in Japanese chemicals.OSAKA CITY, OSAKA / 大阪府, JAPAN, October 13, 2021 /EINPresswire.com/ -- We are pleased to announce that Takehara Chemical Industry Co., Ltd (President: Masahiro Ando) has joined the growing number of Japanese chemical manufacturers who have decided to join the roster of companies working with the chemical marketplace “BuyChemJapan”, created and operated by the Osaka, Japan headquartered BuyChemJapan Corporation .
+Takehara has started promoting their calcium carbonate line on "BuyChem Japan", a B2B online marketplace specializing in Japanese chemicals.OSAKA CITY, OSAKA / OSAKA PREFECTURE, JAPAN, October 14, 2021 /EINPresswire.com/ -- We are pleased to announce that Takehara Chemical Industry Co., Ltd (President: Masahiro Ando) has joined the growing number of Japanese chemical manufacturers who have decided to join the roster of companies working with the chemical marketplace “BuyChemJapan”, created and operated by the Osaka, Japan headquartered BuyChemJapan Corporation .
 (President: Masa Oguchi).

 Takehara was founded in 1939; they are a manufacturer of a comprehensive range of inorganic fillers that consistently produce calcium carbonate, as well as talc, clay, barium, and sulfate amongst others.
 Their high-quality processes, technological capabilities, factory cost performance and production capacity have led them to be highly competitive in the global market.
 Under this new agreement, chemical buyers around the world can connect with Takehara and its products through the BuyChemJapan Corporation-operated BuyChemJapan marketplace.